16 DAYS OF ACTIVISM TO END VIOLENCE AGAINST WOMEN

 World leaders have faced the situation in Darfur in silence.

 Because Darfur now lacks the attention of the world, many think the genocide is over.
 Reports from Darfur confirmed that during this year alone there have been over 157 violent incidents against civilians and the Sudanese Government has destroyed 60+ villages.
 Over 3 million people who were displaced are still unable to return home in fear for their lives.
-Many Darfuri now live in internally displaced and refugee camps in Sudan and Chad – where the overwhelming majority (about 80-95%) is women and children.
+Many Darfuri now live in internally displaced and refugee camps in Sudan and Chad – where the overwhelming majority (about 80-95%) are women and children.
 At the same time, rape continues to be a systematic tactic and deliberate policy of the regime and is used as a weapon of war and means of intimidation, even after the ousting al-Bashir.

 WE NEED YOU, YOUR VOICE, AND YOUR SUPPORT